 Why is it so crucial?
 The unfortunate reality is that more than 70% of women with ovarian cancer are diagnosed when the cancer is more advanced and has a poorer prognosis.

 - The five-year survival rate (the percentage of women who survive for five years or more after diagnosis) for early-stage ovarian cancer is about 80% to 90%.

 - The five-year survival rate for advanced-stage ovarian cancer varies from about 28% to 40%.

-“Women tend to ignore early signs of ovarian cancer or think their symptoms are simply related to aging, weight gain or other less serious problems,” says Amina Ahmed, MD, director of Rush University Cancer Center.
+“Women tend to ignore early signs of ovarian cancer or think their symptoms are simply related to aging, weight gain or other less serious problems,” says Amina Ahmed, MD, a gynecologic oncologist at RUSH.
 “That’s what makes ovarian cancer so difficult to detect early, when it is most curable.”

 Taking symptoms of ovarian cancer seriously is also important because there is currently no screening method for ovarian cancer for women who do not have symptoms and do not have a family history or BRCA genetic mutations (which put them at a higher risk for developing ovarian cancer).

 Don’t ignore these common ovarian cancer symptoms